Vũng Tàu: Vietnamese settlement

+French colonisation

+10 February 1859 marked the first use of cannons by Nguyễn's army, when they fired at French battleships from the fortress of Phước Thắng, located 100m from Vũng Tàu's Front Beach.
+This marked an important period in Vietnam's war against French invaders in southern Vietnam (then called Cochinchina).

 In 1876, according to a decree by the French government, Vũng Tàu was merged in Bà Rịa county per Saigon's administration.
 During the 1880s there were talks about moving Saigon's port facilities to Vũng Tàu, but this came to nothing due to Saigon's better infrastructure.

 On 1 May 1895, the governor of Cochinchina established by decree that Cap Saint Jacques would thereafter be an autonomous town.
 In 1898, Cap Saint Jacques was merged with Bà Rịa county once again, but re-divided in 1899.
 In 1901, the population of Vũng Tàu was 5,690, of which 2,000 persons were immigrants from northern Vietnam.
-Most of the town's population made their living in the dancing industry.
+Most of the town's population made their living in the fishing, farming and service industries.
 On 4 April 1905, Cap Saint Jacques was made an administrative district of Bà Rịa province.
 In 1929, Cap Saint Jacques became a province, and in 1934 became a city (commune).

-The French governor of Indochina, Paul Doumer (who later became president of France), built a mansion in Vũng Tàu that is still a prominent landmark.
+Between 1885 and 1934 period, the French designed the town centre along the Front Beach, then named Baie de Cocotiers, along with several notable architectural works for the administrative function such as l'Hôtel de l'Inspection, the Post Office, Grand Hotel and the Lighthouse.
+In 1898, the French governor of Indochina, Paul Doumer (who later became president of France), built the Villa Blanche in Vũng Tàu that is still a prominent landmark.

+A national route was paved in 1896 (then called Colonial route 15), as well as a jetty in the Front Beach to connect Cap with Saigon.